smoeding/puppet-openssl/REFERENCE.md

 Valid values: 2048, 4096, 8192

 The number of bits for the RSA key.
-Must be one of the strings `2048`, `4096` or `8192`.
 This parameter is mandatory for RSA keys.

 ##### `curve`